markus41/portfolio/docs/architecture.md

 OpenAI powered components (via `OpenAIChatCompletionClient`) are created using API keys provided by `src.config.settings`.
 The settings object reads values from environment variables and the relevant `.env` file.
 Whenever an AutoGen agent needs a model response, the provider invokes the OpenAI API to generate the next message.

+Model selection can be centralised through `configs/model_policy.json`.
+Team files may specify `"model": "$tier.cheap"` and `TeamOrchestrator` will substitute the corresponding model name according to that policy.
+This allows administrators to upgrade or downgrade model quality across all teams by editing a single JSON file.

 ### AutoGen Invocation

 When `TeamOrchestrator.handle_event` receives an event it forwards the payload to the corresponding AutoGen agent.
 The agent's `model_client` (such as `OpenAIChatCompletionClient`) sends the message to the LLM and returns the response.
 AutoGen then orchestrates the conversation flow defined in the team configuration, cycling through the participants until a termination condition is met.